yantisj/netgrph/README.md

 ## Synopsis

-NetGrph models ethernet networks in the [Neo4j](http://neo4j.com) Graph Database.
-The model enables you to navigate your LAN/WAN as paths of interconnected nodes and relationships in software, enabling automation and troubleshooting across the network instead of box by box.
+NetGrph models ethernet networks in the [Neo4j Graph Database](http://neo4j.com).
+This enables you to navigate your traditional LAN/WAN and/or mixed SDN networks as interconnected nodes and relationships in software, enabling automation and troubleshooting across the network instead of box by box.

 NetGrph can perform universal L2/L3/L4 path traversals, providing context for each layer along the path.
-It also serves as a VLAN and subnet database, showing how everything is related.
-It should scale well on even the largest networks, allowing sub-second queries across thousands of network devices.
+It also serves as a VLAN and CIDR database, showing how everything is related.
+It scales well on even the largest networks, allowing sub-second queries across thousands of network devices.
 This enables the mapping of complex network relationships for discovery and automation.